Win an Employee’s Heart, Achieve Superb Results

 Most importantly, leaders communicate well.
 Therefore, they communicate consistently with these kinds of activities:

 - Setting clear business goals and expectations

 - Establishing what the employee wants: career, personal, financial desires

 - Providing personal development training

 - Problem-solving together

 - Holding employees accountable for great results-based team objectives and personal discussions

 - Making the time-the team is more important than the goal

 2 Kinds of Coaching that Inspire the Heart

-Firstly, effective leaders do informal coaching on a daily basis.
+First, effective leaders conduct informal coaching every day.
 This means throughout the day they ignite the heart of any employee by communicating in short bursts.
 Through a minute here or a minute there they might give someone a compliment.
 Or, send an encouraging text or answer a question positively.
 Also, help with a problem.
 In addition, follow-up on an issue through a phone call.
 Do you see where this is going?
 This can happen all day.
 Therefore, it could involve a chance meeting in the hall that leads to a quick goal review.
-And, it should include a good morning and talking about the latest weather.
+And it should include a good morning and talking about the latest weather.
 Feedback from thousands of managers says that these kinds of encounters happen with employees 30-50 times a day.
-If each is a minute or so is it too much to ask to invest an hour a day with your team?
+If each is a minute or so, is it too much to ask to invest an hour a day with your team?